gladly-team/next-firebase-auth/README.md

 A convenience function that returns the configured Firebase admin module.

-This can only be called from the server side.
-It will throw an error if called from the client side.
+This can only be called from the server-side.
+It will throw an error if called from the client-side.

 For example: